 - The Avenue

-Contributions from conversions of existing buildings into residential use will be supported in principle.
+The conversion of existing buildings for residential use will be supported.

 Proposals Map 7: Housing Sites

-4.184 Potential sites for residential development are listed in the SHLAA 2018 (Durham County Council, 2018e,f).
-The Neighbourhood Plan endorses these and in Policy D1 adds other sites that have been identified.
-Sites that are now under development do not need to be allocated.
+4.193 Potential sites for residential development are listed in the SHLAA 2018 (Durham County Council, 2018d,e.)
+(See Apendix C, Table C8).
+The Neighbourhood Plan endorses these and in Policy D1 identifies two other sites.
+An Evidence Base note on the process through which the Neighbourhood Plan’s housing sites were identified is available (City of Durham Parish Council, 2020).
+Sites that are now under development do not need to be identified.

-- D1.4: Former Shell Garage, A167 (anticipated yield 4): this site is not a formal allocation at this stage because the owner has not declared that it is available, but the aspiration is that it should be allocated in due course.
-Although approved for 8 units, the surrounding house-style indicates that 4 average to low density 2 storey houses would be more suitable, with access via St Johns Road rather than the A167; important to keep trees on the boundary of the site; may be costly to develop to deal with underground fuel storage tank.
+- Former Shell Garage, A167 (anticipated yield 4): the owner has not declared that it is available.
+Although approved for 8 units, the surrounding house-style indicates that 4 average to low density 2 storey houses would be more suitable, with access via St Johns Road rather than the A167; it would be important to keep trees on the boundary of the site; and it may be costly to develop to deal with underground fuel storage tank.

-- D1.5: Sidegate electricity sub-station (anticipated yield 12): this site is not a formal allocation at this stage because of constraints including the fact that it lies within Flood Risk Zones 2 and 3 and that the existing substation would need to be relocated.
+- Sidegate electricity sub-station (anticipated yield 12): constraints include the fact that it lies within Flood Risk Zones 2 and 3 and that the existing substation would need to be relocated.
 If the constraints can be mitigated, it would be suitable for terraced houses matching Sidegate; provided that development proposals protect surrounding trees and woodland habitats and carry out a site-specific flood risk assessment.

-- D1.6: Council-owned car park, Sidegate (anticipated yield 20): this site is not a formal allocation at this stage because the owner has not declared that it is available.
+- Council-owned car park, Sidegate (anticipated yield 20): the owner has not declared that it is available.
 It is suitable for two or three rows of terraced houses; provided that development proposals protect surrounding trees and woodland habitats.

-- D1.7: Small site next to Sainsbury supermarket on A167 (formerly Pot and Glass Public House) (anticipated yield 2): this site is not a formal allocation at this stage because the owner has not declared that it is available, but the aspiration is that it should be allocated in due course.
-It is suitable for 1 or 2 family houses, average density 2 storey houses; protect mature black poplar tree.
+- Small site next to Sainsbury supermarket on A167 (formerly Pot and Glass Public House) (anticipated yield 2): the owner has not declared that it is available.
+It is suitable for 1 or 2 family houses, average density 2 storey houses; it would be desirable to protect the mature black poplar tree.

-4.187 To maximise the contribution that these and any other sites make towards appropriate residential developments, high densities will be encouraged in areas that are characterised by existing higher densities, provided that adequate green and open space provision is included.
+4.197 To maximise the contribution that any site makes towards appropriate residential developments, high densities will be encouraged in areas that are characterised by existing higher densities, provided that adequate green and open space provision is included.
 Contributions from conversions of existing buildings into residential uses will also be supported in principle, including residential use of upper floors of retail and commercial premises.